stoggi/ansible-osx-env/README.md

 # ansible-osx-env
 An Ansible playbook for provisioning a local OS X system.
+Heavily based on ansible-osx-env by github.com/richardrowe modified for own use.

 # Prerequisites